wein.plus

 Khayyam

-Little is known about the life of Ghija ud-din Abu'l Fath Umar Ibn Ibrahim Ul-Khayyami (1048-1131), as he is called in the oldest Arabic sources.
-He was regarded as a great mathematician and astronomer who became famous for his scientific treatises in Arabic, but above all for creating a calendar that in some respects was even superior to the Gregorian calendar.
-This was officially introduced in 1079, replacing the Arabic-Islamic lunar year with the Persian solar year.
-In Europe, he became known as Omar Khayyam due to his 750 quatrains (Rubaiyat).
-He was born in Nishâpur, the largest city in ancient Persia (Iran) at the time.
-He spent most of his life here and also died and was buried there.
+Little is known about the life of Khayyam, Omar Chayyām or Ghija ud-din Abu'l Fath Umar Ibn Ibrahim Ul-Khayyami (1048-1131).
+He was considered a great mathematician, astronomer, astrologer and philosopher who became famous for his scientific treatises in Arabic, but above all for the creation of a calendar that is in part even superior to the Gregorian calendar.
+This was officially introduced in 1079 and replaced the Arabic-Islamic lunar year with the Persian solar year.
+In Europe, it became known as Omar Khayyam due to its approximately 750 quatrains (Rubaiyat).
+He spent most of his life in Nishâpur, the largest city in ancient Persia (Iran), where he also died and was buried.

 Voices of our members